The Last Kingdom of Al Andalus (The Play)

 That I acknowledge and respect dutifully.

-I was once a young and defiant woman, as thou art now.
+I too was once a young and defiant woman, as thou art now.
 Therefore, I know thee well enough.

 MORAIMA.